kjhermans/networktester/README.md

 # Example to get you going

-Typically, a test is run as follows:
+Typically, a test is run as follows (as root):

-    ./network.pl mydefinition.json off # To make sure the network is off.
+    # ./network.pl mydefinition.json off # To make sure the network is off.
-    ./network.pl mydefinition.json on  # Now it's on again.
+    # ./network.pl mydefinition.json on  # Now it's on again.
-    ./tester.pl mydefinition.json
+    # ./tester.pl mydefinition.json      # A clock will run all the tests.

 The last invocation will block until the defined period of testing has run out.